porzione/wtcurve/README.md

   -D                    Debug
   ```

-  Try to play with with `-m` from 20 to 50, `-o` from 20 to 70, `-e` with indicated range.
-Check the graph with `--graph` - it will show first and last frame.
+  Try to play with `-m` from 20 to 50, `-o` from 20 to 70, `-e` with indicated range.
+Check the graph with `--graph`, it will show first and last frames.

   ## to be continued